N. Gopalaswami Ayyangar: Kashmir affairs

 Soon after the accession of Jammu and Kashmir in October 1947, Nehru appointed Ayyangar as a cabinet minister without portfolio and asked him to look after Kashmir affairs, while Nehru himself held the overall charge for Kashmir.
-The move caused frictions with the home minister Vallabhbhai Patel, who should have normally been responsible for Kashmir along with all other princely states.
+The move caused friction with the home minister Vallabhbhai Patel, who should have normally been responsible for Kashmir along with all other princely states.

 Ayyangar led the delegation representing India in the United Nations over the Kashmir dispute in 1948.
 In 1952, Prime Minister Nehru appointed him as India's representative in the ongoing negotiations and discussions about Kashmir at the Geneva talks.

 Ayyangar was the chief drafter of Article 370 which granted local autonomy to the state of Jammu and Kashmir.

 Minister of Railways and Transport

 During his tenure as Minister for Railways and Transport from 1948 to 1952, the railways experienced considerable growth and expansion in services and equipment.
 He was the main architect in the regrouping of the Indian Railways into six zonal systems - Central, Eastern, Northern, North-eastern, Southern, and Western.
 Under his leadership, the operation of the railways was smooth and productive.
 The railway budget also reported surplus earnings at this time.